 - Plenty of fresh water

-- Lots of fresh fruits and vegetables — especially dark leafy vegetables, and non-starchy ones
+- Lots of fresh fruits and vegetables — especially non-starch and dark leafy

 - Olive oil as the main fat